Gottleuba

-The Gottleuba's source is in the eastern part of the Ore Mountains, north of Ústí nad Labem.
-After a few km it crosses the Czech-German border, and flows the rest of its 34 km in Saxony.
+The Gottleuba's source is in the eastern part of the Ore Mountains in Krásný Les within the municipality of Petrovice.
+After a few km, it crosses the Czech-German border and flows the rest of its 34 km in Saxony.
 It passes the Gottleuba Dam and the town Bad Gottleuba-Berggießhübel, and flows into the Elbe in Pirna.
 In July 1927, there was a flash flood in the river due to heavy rain.